dfinity/sdk/docs/migration/dfx-0.14.0-migration-guide.md

 };
 ```

-If you prefer to modify an existing webpack config, you will need to update the `initCanisterEnv` function to use the new `CANISTER_ID_prefix` variables.
+If you prefer to modify an existing webpack config, you will need to update the `initCanisterEnv` function to use the new `CANISTER_ID_<CANISTER_NAME_UPPERCASE>` variables.

 For example, if your frontend project is using the following mapping of environment variables inside of `initCanisterEnv`: